arthi2900/app1/docs/prd.md

 - **Marks**: Positive marks for correct answer\n- **Minus Mark**: Negative marks for incorrect answer (displayed as 'Minus Mark:0.25' or 'No Negative Marking' if zero)
 - **Options** (for Multiple Choice, True/False, Match the Following, and Multiple Response MCQ):
   - For Multiple Choice and True/False: All options listed with option labels (A, B, C, D), correct answer highlighted with checkmark icon and green background
-  - For Match the Following: Two-column layout showing left items and right matches, with correct pairs connected by visual lines or highlighted
-  - For Multiple Response MCQ: All options listed with option labels (A, B, C, D), multiple correct answers highlighted with checkmark icons and green background
+  - For Match the Following: Two-column layout showing left items and right matches, with correct pairs connected by visual lines or highlighted\n  - For Multiple Response MCQ: All options listed with option labels (A, B, C, D), multiple correct answers highlighted with checkmark icons and green background
 - **Correct Answer** (for Short Answer and Essay):
-  - Displayed in separate section with label
+  - Displayed in separate section with label\n\n**Card Footer**:
-\n**Card Footer**:
 - **Edit Button**: Prominent edit button with icon
 - **Delete Button**: Delete button with icon
 - **Created By**: Display creator name (optional)